cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Sets a new role goodbye message which will be sent to the user who lost the role.
+Sets a new role goodbye message which will be sent to the user who lost the role, via DM.
 Using it with no message will show the current DM goodbye message.

 You can use one (or more) of these placeholders in your message: